 I had another career before creating Sacred Earth Tribe.
-For almost 20 years I was a CranioSacral Therapist with a private healing practice in the Midwest.
 I had no intention of changing careers.
 But then in 2010, I attended a conference in the midst of the beautiful rolling Flint Hills and everything changed.
 The conference was interesting, but the real action happened after the sun went down.
 Each night I would lie down to sleep and dream of another life…

 I find myself here, in the midst of this prairie, but it is another time.
 I am a different woman, so young and beautiful with long black hair and a beaded belt.
 I travel with my tribe.
 We follow the buffalo.